Retreats & Daylongs

 Weekend Retreats

-Guiding teachers Tim Geil and Tuere Sala offer non-residential retreats, and SIMS is also fortunate to have regular guest teachers who come to hold evening talks and non-residential retreats.
-Some of regular guest teachers at SIMS have included Sharon Salzberg, Ajahn Sumedho, Norman Fischer, Christina Feldman, Phillip Moffitt, Steve Armstrong, and numerous others who visit and freely offer their wisdom and deep practice to our sangha.
+Guiding teachers Tim Geil and Tuere Sala offer non-residential retreats, and Seattle Insight is also fortunate to have regular guest teachers who come to hold evening talks and non-residential retreats.
+Some of regular guest teachers at Seattle Insight have included Sharon Salzberg, Ajahn Sumedho, Norman Fischer, Christina Feldman, Phillip Moffitt, Steve Armstrong, and numerous others who visit and freely offer their wisdom and deep practice to our sangha.
 Visit the guest teacher page to read more bios.

 Sandwich Retreats